tablexi/ai_code_assistants/README.md

 ## FAQS

 **Can I use Cursor/ Claude Code / another tool instead?**

-Other coding assistants such as Cursor or Claude Code can be used in a similar way to Copilot, but there are some differences that you'd need to figure out for yourself as you followed along.
+Other coding assistants such as Cursor or Claude Code can be used in a similar way to Copilot, but you may need to figure your way around some differences as you follow along.

-**I don't use VS Code or related IDE, can I use X instead?**
+**I don't use VS Code or related IDE, can I use \<insert editor\> instead?**

-Theoretically, yes although, depending on what you're using instead, you might not have access to all of the features we'll be discussing.
+Theoretically yes, although depending on what you're using instead you might not have access to all of the features we'll be discussing.
 Feel free to follow along using your editor and code assistant of choice though.

 **I don't have a Copilot license, how do I get one?**

 Ask in the #eng-core channel in Slack if you need a license and don't have one yet.

 ## Prerequisites

-- [ ] [VS Code](https://code.visualstudio.com/docs/setup/setup-overview) (or other editor of choice set up and ready to go)
+- [VS Code](https://code.visualstudio.com/docs/setup/setup-overview) (or other editor of choice set up and ready to go)
-- [ ] [Copilot](https://code.visualstudio.com/docs/copilot/setup) (or other code assistant of your choice set up and ready to go)
+- [Copilot](https://code.visualstudio.com/docs/copilot/setup) (or other code assistant of your choice set up and ready to go)

 ## Actvities